LucasCzerny/enigma-machine/README.md

 # Engima Machine

 This was my first OpenGL project.
-It's pretty old so it might not run but honestly who cares.
-Here's a cool screenshot though:
+Here's a cool screenshot:

 ![screenshot of the engima machine](enigma.png)